nightflyza/shortener/README.md

 https://yourhost.com/s/?shorten=https://piclod.com/
 ```

-If the save is successful, a unique 12-digit link identifier with HTTP code 200 will be returned.
+If the save is successful, a unique 12-characters link identifier with HTTP code 200 will be returned.
-In case any error ocurred you just get empty result with HTTP 400 error code.
+In case any error occurred you just get empty result with HTTP 400 error code.

 Using received URL Id: